-(Pocket-lint) - Microsoft has just announced the Surface Go 2.
-But how does the new lower-end Surface compare with the Surface Pro 7?
+(Pocket-lint) - Microsoft's cheapest Surface is the Surface Go.
+But how does the lower-end Surface Go 2 compare with the Surface Pro 7?

-Here's how the Microsoft Surface Pro 7 stacks up against the brand new Surface Go 2.
+Here's how the Microsoft Surface Pro 7 stacks up against the Surface Go 2.

 Surface Pro 7 vs Surface Go 2: Design